Proper adjective: Description

-In general, an adjective is capitalized if it means "pertaining to X" where X is some specific person, place, language, or organized group.

 Most capitalized adjectives derive from proper nouns; for example, the proper adjective American derives from the proper noun America.

 Sometimes, an adjective is capitalized because it designates an ethnic group with a shared culture, heritage, or ancestry.
 This usage asserts the existence of a unified group with common goals.
 For example, in Canadian government documents, Native and Aboriginal are capitalized.

 An adjective can lose its capitalization when it takes on new meanings, such as chauvinistic.
 In addition, over time, an adjective can lose its capitalization by convention, generally when the word has overshadowed its original reference, such as gargantuan, quixotic, titanic, or roman in the term roman numerals.

 Proper adverbs

 An adverb formed from a capitalized adjective is itself capitalized.
 For example: